 The Netacea Data Science Team Discusses Structured Streaming

 The Data Science team here at Netacea is always looking at the latest technologies to help us in our quest for real-time bot detection.
-The task is a difficult one; process web log data for multiple customers, monitor behaviour and make predictions using trained machine learning models all in real time.
+The task is a difficult one; process web log data for multiple customers, monitor behaviour and make predictions using trained machine learning models all in real-time.
+This time around, here’s what we’ve found on structured streaming.

 Since Spark 2.0 the Structured Streaming API has brought the easy to use, familiar concepts of data frames to the world of streaming.
 Already being huge fans of the Spark SQL API for offline analysis and batch jobs we looked to bring our framework up to speed and try out Structured Streaming.